shikijs/shiki/docs/packages/twoslash.md

 [Source code](https://github.com/antfu/shikiji/blob/main/packages/shikiji-twoslash/src/renderer-rich.ts)

-This renderer provides a more explicit class name that is always prefixed with `twoslash-` for better scoping.
+This renderer provides a more explicit class name is prefixed with `twoslash-` for better scoping.
 In addition, it runs syntax highlighting on the hover information.

 ```ts twoslash
 import { rendererRich, transformerTwoSlash } from 'shikiji-twoslash'